DiegoNovati/AndroidArchitecture/README.md

 # Android Architecture
 This is a project used to show how the Android App should be organized.

-This project has been developed using Android Studio Bumblebee
+This project has been developed using Android Studio Ladybug with JDK 17

 ## Business logic
 The business logic is implemented using Clean Architecture in two different modules: